weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 :::info Inference API and key
 If you are using a different module, replace the module name (e.g. `text2vec-openai`) and the key header name in the code examples to suit your preferred module.

-Also, replace the API key `api_tkn` with your own API key.
+Also, replace the API key `api_tkn` with your API key.
 :::

 import CodeAutoschemaEndToEnd from '/_includes/code/quickstart.autoschema.endtoend.mdx'

 <CodeAutoschemaEndToEnd />

-And that should have populated Weaviate with the data including corresponding vectors!
+And that should have populated Weaviate with the data, including corresponding vectors!

 Note again that we did not provide any vectors to Weaviate.
-That's all managed by Weaviate which calls the inference API for you and turns your object into a vector at import time.
+That's all managed by Weaviate, which calls the inference API for you and obtains a vector corresponding to your object at import time.

 :::info Can I specify my own vectors?
 Yes!
 You can bring your own vectors and pass them to Weaviate directly.